mohitejaikumar/mohitejaikumar/README.md

 - 👋 Hi, I’m @mohitejaikumar
-- 👀 I’m interested in  Competitive Programming
+- 👀 I’m interested in  Competitive Programming and Web Development
 - 🌱 I’m currently learning Web Development
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...

 <!---
 mohitejaikumar/mohitejaikumar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.